NUPulmonary/utils/single-cell-template/README.md

 1. Edit & copy `.slurm.json` to your home folder
 2. `module load python-anaconda3/2019.10`
+3. Ensure `pipenv` is installed: `pip install --user pipenv`
+4. Copy files to your project folder.
+Next items should be executed in the project folder
-3. `pipenv install`: I recommend setting `PIPENV_VENV_IN_PROJECT=1` to have venv in the project folder
+5. `pipenv install`: I recommend setting `PIPENV_VENV_IN_PROJECT=1` to have venv in the project folder
-4. Edit the `samples.csv`
+6. Edit the `samples.csv`
-5. Run snakemake from venv `pipenv run snakemake --cluster /projects/b1038/tools/snakemake/cluster.py -j 50 --cluster-config ~/.slurm.json`
+7. Run snakemake from venv `pipenv run snakemake --cluster /projects/b1038/tools/snakemake/cluster.py -j 50 --cluster-config ~/.slurm.json`